ne-ha/work/FAQ.md

   misleading results, since `git-describe` scans the current commits linear history for the most recent tag it finds, which will always be the *previous* tag.

+  If your project uses Maven, then [buildversion-plugin](https://github.com/code54/buildversion-plugin) may be your ticket.

   I will change this behaviour in the next version of the branching model explicitly and I will include this behavioural change in the first version of the Python rewrite.

   For more references to this problem, see:

   - Issue [#49](http://github.com/nvie/gitflow/issues/49)